EC327s15/FUNGAME/README.md

 # FUNGAME
 Hungry Fish project

 This game will be made by android.
-Player act as a fish, which can eat smaller fish to win points and eaten by bigger fish and lose life.
+Player acts as a fish, which can eat smaller fish to win points, but eaten by bigger fish and lose life.
 The player fish will be controled by the orientation of the android phone.